Cray-HPE/docs-csm/operations/resiliency/Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md

     ncn-w002: Thu Feb 27 08:41:11 CST 2020
     ```

-1. Generate a list of pods that are running on the node that will be taken down.
+1. (`ncn-mw#`) Generate a list of pods that are running on the node that will be taken down.

     The example below is displaying all of the pods running on `ncn-w001`.